plone/training/docs/volto_customization/blocks.md

 ```

 Every block in Volto has Edit and View components.
-You can customize these individually by either shadowing or directly in the confuguration (`index.js` of your addon) like this:
+You can customize these individually by either shadowing or directly in the confuguration (`index.js` of your add-on) like this:

 ```js
 import MyTeaserView from "volto-teaser-tutorial/components/Blocks/Teaser/View";